The majority of pupils at Bridgnorth Endowed School will flourish and achieve as expected through quality first teaching in the classroom.

 Sitting within the grounds of the school, the newly-refurbished Joseph Barritt Centre is home to the Personalised Learning Centre (PLC), a quiet and comfortable venue where support is given to students who are experiencing a range of difficulties.

 This may include pupils with behavioural and/or emotional issues, those struggling to maintain a full timetable or individuals that are at risk of exclusion.

-The centre has a main study area with ICT equipment, two smaller rooms, a private sensory room for students who are particularly distressed, an office, toilet facilities and a kitchen.
+The centre has a main study area with ICT equipment, two smaller rooms, a private Reflection Room for students who are particularly distressed, an office, toilet facilities and a kitchen.
 It is manned by two full time members of staff and can accommodate up to ten students.

 Located in the heart of the school, the Study Centre is used for students who are unable to attend normal classes for reasons other than disciplinary action.

 It provides a safe, quite place to study that’s away from the hustle and bustle of the main school; an option that can benefit a student going through a particularly anxious period, or following illness or injury.

 The Study Centre may also be used as a stepping stone for students reintegrating back into the classroom, after time spent in the PLC or away from school.

 This could be for just a single lesson, specific lessons on the timetable or for a specific amount of time, depending on the support plan that’s put in place.

 We believe that no one has the right to spoil others’ learning, which is why the standard of behaviour expected for all of our students is extremely high.

 The Internal Exclusion Room (IER) is used for day-to-day referrals that arise from poor behaviour, failure to complete work to a required standard and other issues relating to the expectations of the school.